> Taking the Next Step

 Portfolio Diversification Can Help Protect You

-If your portfolio is well diversified with assets that tend to perform differently from each other — international stocks, small company stocks, large company stocks, bonds and real estate — then when one asset class is losing value, you can sell your holdings in another asset class that is increasing in value.
-If you can wait for the poorly performing assets to recover and avoid selling them at a loss, you likely won’t damage your portfolio or your retirement plans.
+If your portfolio is well diversified with assets that tend to perform differently from each other — international stocks, small company stocks, large company stocks, bonds and real estate — then when one asset class is losing value, you can rely on holdings in another asset class that are more stable or perhaps increasing in value.
+This will provide the poorly performing assets a chance to recover and may allow you to avoid selling them at a loss.
 (Related: Managing Risk)

 Suppose you need to withdraw $50,000 from your portfolio to pay for your housing, food, utilities, health care and other basic expenses.
 Now, let’s say the value of the shares you were planning to sell recently plummeted from $50 a share to $40 a share: a 20 percent drop.
 Instead of selling 10,000 shares to get the $50,000 you need, you have to sell 12,500 shares.
 That’s 2,500 fewer shares in your portfolio that can rebound and help you make up for your losses.
 Now, imagine that this scenario continues for several years: the effect can be devastating.
 If it happens early in your retirement years, your portfolio might never recover.
-But if you have bonds that are performing well, as they often do when stocks are down, you can sell those instead and preserve your portfolio’s value and long-term viability.
+But if you have other stable assets that you can rely on, then the rest of your portfolio can have an opportunity to recover.

 Similarly, while you’re still working but getting close to retirement, if returns are terrible and your portfolio is not well diversified, you might find that your portfolio balance is too small to allow you to retire.
-This possibility is called retirement date risk.2 You might have to work several years longer as a result while you wait for the stock market to recover.
+This possibility is called retirement date risk.1 You might determine that you have to work several years longer as a result while you wait for the stock market to recover.

 Asset Allocations for Near-Retirees and Recent Retirees